 The drivers hauling qualifying cargo may operate entirely outside of the standard 14-hour shift regulations.
-The only requirement that these truckers, couriers, and drivers must abide by is taking a mandatory 8- or 10-hour breaks following their delivery.
+The only requirement that these truckers, couriers and drivers must abide by is taking a mandatory 8- or 10-hour breaks following their delivery.

 How Will This Impact the Rest of Us?

 No one can predict how the implications of this decision will unfold.
-From our years of experience as injury lawyers, we know that some of the worst damage occur in high-speed, head on, multi-lane collisions resulting from the effects of fatigued drivers; inattention, distraction and even falling asleep at the wheel.
+From our years of experience as injury lawyers, we know that some of the worst damages occur in high-speed, head on, multi-lane collisions resulting from the effects of fatigued drivers; inattention, distraction and even falling asleep at the wheel.

 Our hope is that we will be lucky and not see an increase in devastating trucking accidents.
 This is a real concern considering that our state has largely reopened for business.
 We certainly want as few people as possible sharing the roads with exhausted drivers with critical loads of supplies.

 The best way to protect yourself and your family right now is to follow the instructions of the authorities in your area and stay at home as much as possible.
 Leaving the roads free for those who must be out, critical care, essential deliveries and activities will help all of us get through this crisis.
 If you do need to leave home, be extra cautious and attentive.